 ASX means ASX Limited ACN 008 624 691.

-Attending Shareholder means, in relation to a meeting of Shareholders, the Shareholder present at the venue or venues of the meeting, in person or by proxy, by attorney or, where the Shareholder is a body corporate, by Corporate Representative.
+Attending Shareholder means, in relation to a meeting of Shareholders, the Shareholder present at the venue or venues of the meeting (including using any one or more of the Virtual Meeting Technologies used for the meeting), in person or by proxy, by attorney or, where the Shareholder is a body corporate, by Corporate Representative.

 Board means the Directors of the Company from time to time.